-This hostel has the perfect vibes and perfect views of the countryside and the mountains, a great location near town square, La Plaza.
+This hostel has the perfect vibes and perfect views of the countryside, a great location near town square, La Plaza.

 What does it offer?

-Every room w/ private bathroom fitted w/ either a bath or a shawer, you choose.
+Every room w/ private bathroom fitted w/ either a bath or a shower, you choose.
 But, visitors can also choose from the rooms with a great view from a balcony or patio.

 - Outdoor pool